Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 Schools superintendent Dr Erin is trying to answer this change, open to better understandings of this homeschool lifestyle movement that is having good impact: the closings are not the well to do parishes in the main, but less wealthy (exceptions should be studied) ones.
 For example, she is trying to consolidate 5 empty parish schools into one for a hybrid educational scope and sequence platform.

 Cardinal McElroy: we are IN THIS TOGETHER!
-And the timing of Sunday’s readings is a true Godincidence.

 I support parish schools believe it or not, in different ways, trying for two years even with roses to sit down with Dr Erin; I am NOT the enemy.

 I do an annual scholarship program honoring my dead wife, who was sent off from Holy Family Cathedral (proto) with 1400 funeral attendees after 900 prayed the rosary days before at St Anthony Claret.
-Your excellency, you have the resources in your diocese to accomplish peace but it will take diplomacy and love to repair this unforced error.
+Your excellency, Bishop Pham, you have the resources in your diocese to accomplish peace but it will take diplomacy and love to repair this unforced error.

 And we can’t ignore the golden rule: he who has the gold, rules.
 Look at our gender fluids cinematic sillies producing Newsom Twosome: Jan 15, 2024: Prop 98 K-12 per-pupil funding.
 The governor’s state budget states that 2024-25 funding per student in attendance will be $17,653 Proposition 98 General Fund and $23,519 per pupil when the contribution of all sources including property taxes are included

 Cardinal, I don’t believe your preferred CAtholic students’ parents get $23,519 per year per kid, nor your schools see a $million per classroom.
+Why not FIGHT for it!!

 Some states are “allowing”, as if they own the kids and budgets, some funds (school choice, something too many fight off due to fear) for parents to direct for education.
 So kind of those state wide bureaucrats!
 Another day?